Head of the Schoolgirls (Victoria): 2020

 New Events to the program were the Year 10 division 1 eight and Year 10 Double Scull.
 The regatta was cancelled following the end of racing on Friday 13 March 2020 due to the Coronavirus (COVID-19) pandemic.

 2021

 New Events to the program were the Year 9 division 9 coxed quad scull.
 Changes were made to the regatta format due to the ongoing Coronavirus (COVID-19) pandemic such as limiting spectator numbers to 1,800 people and restricting access to the North Bank to athletes, coaches and school staff only.

 2022

 No New Events were added to the program.
 The Coronavirus (COVID-19) pandemic was becoming normalised resulting in the 2021 restrictions being lifted.

 Location

 The first HOSG was held in 1985 at Ballarat with seven events, and 240 competitors from 16 schools.
 In 1987, the event moved to Geelong where it has been held each year since.

-In 2018, the HOSG organizing committee awarded the rights to hold the regatta in Geelong for a further 5-year period from 2020-2024 inclusive.
+In 2018, the HOSG organizing committee awarded the rights to hold the regatta in Geelong for a further 5-year period from 2020 to 2024 inclusive.